☀︎ share goodness. the world needs you.

 “You.
 Need.
 To.
 Go.
 To.
 Church,” she slowly slurred.

 Classic Mom.
-I looked at her like she was crazy.
-“I’m not going to church,” I demanded.
+I looked at her like she was out of her mind.

-You often hear about people young and old suffering from strokes.
-Sometimes they are called mini-strokes.
-And they are back to normal in days or maybe weeks.
-My mom didn’t suffer one of those.
-It was major.
-She spent an entire month in that hospital bed, and months after that learning how to walk while literally half of her body refused to respond.
+You hear about people—young and old—having “mini-strokes” and bouncing back in days or weeks.
+My mom didn’t have one of those.
+Hers was massive.
+She spent an entire month in that hospital bed, followed by months of physical therapy, learning to walk again while half her body refused to cooperate.

 Any waking hour it seems